-A guide to cap tables for the busy founder.
+Your guide to cap tables as a busy founder

 Most of the online resources we have seen to date are broad overviews, often targeted at founders preparing to raise their first equity round.
 However, in conversation with early founders we often hear the question ‘What do I need to do today, and what can I leave for later?’
 Early-stage founders tend to be time-constrained and are constantly balancing what is urgent, what is important and what can wait until tomorrow.